Jbleezy/BO1-Reimagined/README.md

 * No walking zombies
 * Shoot players to slow them down
 * Knife players to push them
-* Upgraded weapons slow players down 50% longer (or maybe slightly slower instead)
+* Upgraded weapons slow players down more
 * Ballistic knife, bowie knife, and sickle push players farther
 * Powerups have negative effects towards the team that did not grab the powerup
 * Mystery Box always initially spawns randomly on maps that the box can spawn randomly